 We all know that hand-washing is an important step in staying healthy, but it’s easy to feel like you have to be washing your hands all the time!
 Just make sure you wash at important intervals, including before eating, before and after prepping or handling food, after using the bathroom, and after sneezing or coughing.
 Washing with soap and water is best, but hand sanitizer can be really helpful on-the-go.

 De-stress!
 Stress can really do a number on your body, including compromising your immune system which makes you more susceptible to illness.
-Schedule a bit of calm and quite “you time” into each day, where you can practice yoga, do some meditation, or even just grab coffee with a friend.
+Schedule a bit of calm and quiet “you time” into each day, where you can practice yoga, do some meditation, or even just grab coffee with a friend.